 - Lack of role clarity: In some situations, the laissez-faire style leads to poorly defined roles within the group.
-Since team members receive little to no guidance, they might not really be sure about their role within the group and what they are supposed to be doing with their time. - Poor involvement with the group: Laissez-faire leaders are often seen as uninvolved and withdrawn, which can lead to a lack of cohesiveness within the group.
+In some situations, the laissez-faire style leads to poorly defined roles within the group.
+In some situations, the laissez-faire style leads to poorly defined roles within the group.
+In some situations, the laissez-faire style leads to poorly defined roles within the group and what they are supposed to be doing with their time. - Poor involvement with the group: Laissez-faire leaders are often seen as uninvolved and withdrawn, which can lead to a lack of cohesiveness within the group.
 Since the leader seems unconcerned with what is happening, followers sometimes pick up on this and express less care and concern for the project. - Low accountability: Some leaders take advantage of this style as a way to avoid responsibility for the group's failures.
-When goals are not met, the leader can then blame members of the team for not completing tasks or living up to expectations. - Passivity: At its worst, laissez-faire leadership represents passivity or even an outright avoidance of true leadership.
+When goals are not met, the leader can then blame members of the team for not completing tasks or living up to expectations. - Passivity: At its worst, leadership represents passivity or even an outright avoidance of true leadership.
 In such cases, these leaders do nothing to try to motivate followers, don't recognize the efforts of team members, and make no attempts at involvement with the group.